Men's soccer will host its annual awards banquet April 16.

 This week on Pembroke's Pitch, Bailey talks to women's soccer assistant coach Jonny Walker, or as know by his team, "The Most Interesting Man in the World."
 Tune in to see how the Q&A between Walker and Bailey pans out.

-Walker has consistently groomed success in goalkeepers, as in each of the four years he has produced at least one school record.
+Walker has consistently groomed success in goalkeepers, as each of his four years on staff has produced at least one school record.
 In 2009, the trio of keepers combined for a record 12 shutouts.
-In 2010, the squad posted a second-straight, sub-1.00 goals-against average, the first time in program history.
-The trend continued as Elise Kuhar-Pitters posted records with 15 shutouts and a 0.46 goals-against average.
-Under Walker's guidance, Kuhar-Pitters was named an NSCAA All-American second team selection, the first goalkeeper in program history to be named an All-American honored.
+In 2010, the squad posted a second-straight, sub-1.00 goals-against average, the first time that occurred in consecutive seasons in program history.

-Walker's most recent professional stop was with the MLS's Columbus Crew, where he won the team's 2005 Defensive Player of the Year Award after finishing second in MLS with a 1.12 GAA.
-From 2003-05, Walker played with MLS's NY/NJ MetroStars, and in 2003, he became the third goalkeeper in MLS history to finish a season with a sub-1.00 GAA with a league-best 0.95 GAA.
+Walker's final professional stop was with the MLS's Columbus Crew, where he won the team's 2005 Defensive Player of the Year Award after finishing second in MLS with a 1.12 goals-against average.
+From 2003-05, Walker played with MLS's NY/NJ MetroStars, and in 2003, he became the third goalkeeper in MLS history to finish a season with a sub-1.00 goals-against average with a league-best 0.95 mark.
 In 2004, Walker started and played three matches for the U.S. National Team, including a 1-0 shutout victory over Mexico.

 Walker graduated from Louisville in 2007.
 He and his wife, Shauna, have two sons, Seth and Adam.